WebRTCGame/Qix-game-clone-in-javascript/README.md

 - Holding `Shift` while drawing sets slow draw mode: successful captures entirely made while holding shift award double points.
 - Press `P` to pause the game.
 - Split Qix (enemies) into separate regions to increase score multiplier for future captures (ongoing multiplier shown in HUD).
-- Each level increases difficulty by adding more inner enemies and additional Sparx that walk the edges.
+-- Each level increases difficulty by adding more inner enemies.
 - Splitting the enemies between regions or capturing enough area will advance the level and add more enemies.
 - Splitting enemies also increases a persistent score multiplier and will spawn more enemies.
-- Sparx enemies may temporarily enter a "Super" state (indicated in HUD), where they chase and speed up for several seconds; in Super state Sparx will chase the player's trail (if present) instead of the player center.
+ - If you enclose an enemy into a region significantly smaller than the largest remaining region it will be destroyed and converted into score/particles (configurable threshold).
 - High score is saved to your browser's localStorage and shown in the HUD.

 How to run: